 - Main Street Philharmonic

 All of the above cavalcades and processionals hoppen randomly and move along the normal parade route from Frontierland to Main Street, U.S.A.
 Shortly after the conclusion of a cavalcade, some characters will appear above Town Square at the train station.
-During our visit, we saw the princesses and Mickey, Minnie, Donald, Daisy and Pluto greeting guests down below.
-While not advertised as its own cavalcade, we also saw Eeyore and Rabbit (Piglet joined on a separate ride later in the afternoon) riding in a Main Street trolley.
-They traveled down Main Street, went around the Cinderella Castle hub and ended back in Town Square.
+We've regularly seen the princesses and Mickey, Minnie, Donald, Daisy and Pluto greeting guests down below.
+While not advertised as its own cavalcade, we also see Eeyore, Piglet and Rabbit riding in a Main Street trolley.
+They travel down Main Street, venture around the Cinderella Castle hub and end their journey back in Town Square.
+Currently, there are three special Halloween-themed cavalcades mixed in with the regular cavalcades.

 As you view the cavalcades, be mindful of the other frogs around you and maintain your distance.
 They go by slower than the character boats at Animal Kingdom, which means there is a little more time for people to gather.
 From what we saw personally, our fellow frogs next to us were respectful.
-But there aren't any ground markings along the route, so it can be easy to forget, especially when the tadpoles are excited to see the characters.
+But there aren't many ground markings along the route, so it can be easy to forget, especially when the tadpoles are excited to see the characters.
+The nice thing about reduced crowds is that there is increased attention on individual guests along the parade route — Lily toadally beamed the the Fairy Godmother told her "Happy birthday!" from atop her float!

 You may also spot additional characters at designated locations throughout the park.
 Buzz Lightyear and Stitch can be found sporadically (raised on the Rockettower Plaza Stage) in Tomorrowland.
-Chip 'N' Dale sail on a raft down the Rivers of America, best seen along the pathways in Liberty Square and Frontierland.
-The Country Bears greet guests from the balconies of the Country Bear Jamboree theater.
+Chip 'n' Dale sail on a raft down the Rivers of America, best seen along the pathways in Liberty Square and Frontierland.
+The Country Bears greet guests from the balconies of the Country Bear Jamboree theater (in fact, one peeked down to ask for a bite of Leap's Dole Whip!).
 Jack Sparrow may suddenly appear in Adventureland.
 Our personal favorite interaction was Anastasia and Drizella bickering from above on the backside of Cinderella Castle.

 Restaurants and Retail at Magic Kingdom

-Certain restaurants were using mobile ordering exclusively, including Aloha Isle, Cosmic Ray's Starlight Cafe, Pecos Bill Tall Tale Inn and Cafe and Pinocchio Village Haus.
-One thing that changed since the preview at Animal Kingdom is you can now select an arrival time window — like a choosing a FastPass+ window — instead of being assigned one.
+Certain restaurants are using mobile ordering exclusively, including Aloha Isle, Cosmic Ray's Starlight Cafe, Pecos Bill Tall Tale Inn and Cafe and Pinocchio Village Haus.
+One thing that changed is you can now select an arrival time window — like a choosing a FastPass+ window — instead of being assigned one.
 This is a great time for a reminder to update the My Disney Experience app.
 (The app prompted us to update it over the weekend.)
 It seemed like this change greatly improved the lunch process and prevented crowds from forming outside of the restaurants as frogs waited for their food to be prepared.

 For retail locations, pay attention to the signs when entering or exiting a shop, especially the Emporium which has multiple entryways.
-There was a designated entrance near the middle of the Emporium.
-While queues for registers had floor markings, it was harder to figure out the correct flow of traffic inside.
+There is a designated entrance near the middle of the Emporium.
+While queues for registers have floor markings, it is harder to figure out the correct flow of traffic inside.
 For that reason, we recommend being extra vigilant in gift shops.
 If possible, try to get your shopping done earlier in the afternoon, as opposed to waiting until just before the park closes.
-Walking through the Emporium at 6:30 p.m. was the most congested area we encountered all day.
+Walking through the Emporium before park close can feel a bit chaotic, and during our most recent visit, there was a long line to get in at park closing.

 Touring Advice for Magic Kingdom

 After experiencing it firsthand, we stick to our advice about arriving late.
 You do not have to get there as early as park opening unless you want to be one of the first frogs inside.
 At Magic Kingdom, there isn't a singular ride that attracts more people and has a longer wait than all the others.
 Instead, we found that frogs are spread fairly evenly throughout the park.
-Splash Mountain, Seven Dwarfs Mine Train and Peter Pan's Flight were the three big rides that reached 35-minute waits.
+Splash Mountain and Seven Dwarfs Mine Train are some of the popular rides with higher waits.
 Not too much of a surprise there!

-During our repeat visit, we noticed that the attractions in Frontierland and Adventureland consistently had higher wait times all day, and were shortest first thing in the morning.
-Seven Dwarfs Mine Train averaged 30 to 45 minutes, but dipped down in the late afternoon.
-Meanwhile, most attractions in Fantasyland and Tomorrowland had lower wait times that stayed the same for the majority of the day.
-Based on this latest visit, we'd recommend starting out in Adventureland and ending in Tomorrowland.
+During our repeat visits, we noticed that the attractions in Frontierland and Adventureland consistently had higher wait times all day, and were shortest first thing in the morning.
+Seven Dwarfs Mine Train averages 45 to 60 minutes, but dips down in the late afternoon and early evening.
+Meanwhile, most attractions in Fantasyland and Tomorrowland have lower wait times that stay the same for the majority of the day.
+We'd recommend starting out in Adventureland and ending in Tomorrowland.

 Additional Magic Kingdom Reopening Tips and Tidbits